-CONSECUTIVE NUMBERS are a sequence of numbers where the distance between them is constant.
-In other words, the difference between any two consecutive numbers in the sequence is the same.
+CONSECUTIVE INTEGERS are a sequence of integers where the distance between them is constant.
+In other words, the difference between any two consecutive integers in the sequence is the same.

 What is the product of all non-negative even integers that are less than 10?